How can we enhance innovation and productivity while respecting other people and staying true to ourselves?

 It’s enough to drive even the most level-headed of us to distraction.
 So how do we address it?

-Amy Gallo, a contributing editor at Harvard Business Review and the author of the HBR Guide to Dealing with Conflictoffers the following tips on dealing with a passive aggressive colleague:
+Amy Gallo, author of the HBR Guide to Dealing with Conflict offers the following tips on dealing with a passive aggressive colleague:

 Whatever else we do, accusing the person of being passive-aggressive is a no-no, as this is likely to put them in a more defensive and angry position.
-Instead, we should keep calm, follow the above principles and try applying the Molensky 1, 2, 3.
+Instead, we should keep calm, listen to understand rather than to judge, follow the above principles and try applying the Molinsky 1, 2, 3.

 What assertiveness looks like is personal, not pre-determined

-Following her pitch-perfect response to both the Covid-19 crisis and the terrorist attack in New Zealand, prime minister Jacinda Arden’s assertive leadership is now firmly established – and widely praised.
+Following her pitch-perfect response to both the COVID-19 crisis and a terrorist attack in New Zealand, prime minister Jacinda Arden’s assertive leadership was widely praised.
 Yet it hasn’t always been this way.

 As she explained: “One of the criticisms I've faced over the years is that I’m not aggressive enough or assertive enough, or maybe somehow, because I’m empathetic, it means I’m weak.
 I totally rebel against that.
 I refuse to believe that you cannot be both compassionate and strong.”

-The new management philosophy of Radical Candor also advocates challenging directly and giving guidance and feedback in a way that’s kind, clear, specific and sincere – qualities synonymous with being assertive.
+Kim Scott’s Radical Candor concept also advocates challenging directly and giving guidance and feedback in a way that’s kind, clear, specific and sincere – qualities synonymous with being assertive.

-The Radical Candor approach highlights the dangers of obnoxious aggression (being assertive to the point of brutal honesty); ruinous empathy (sparing someone’s short-term feelings, but failing to tell them something essential) and manipulative insincerity (offering insincere praise or flattery to a person’s face and harsh criticism behind their back).
-These are useful warnings, and a reminder that when we set our own dial for assertive communication, we mustn’t forget our moral compass.
+The approach highlights the dangers of obnoxious aggression (being assertive to the point of brutal honesty); ruinous empathy (sparing someone’s short-term feelings, but failing to tell them something essential), and manipulative insincerity (offering insincere praise or flattery to a person’s face and harsh criticism behind their back).
+These are useful warnings, and a reminder that when we set our own dial for assertive communication, we mustn’t forget our moral compass – to care as well as to challenge.

 Respecting other people’s thoughts and opinions while expressing our own, speaking calmly while making eye contact, listening and offering thoughtful feedback; these are all forms of assertive communication with a healthy dose of humanity built in.